IBM/trusted-service-identity/README.md

 setup with a private key, either directly or through vTPM (virtual Trusted Platform Module).
 This operation needs to be executed only once.

-If you are running this for the first time or like to override previous setup values.
+If you are running this for the first time or like to override previous setup values, execute the helm command below.

 Replace X.X.X with a proper version numbers (typically the highest, the most recent).